kyoma-takahashi/pacsutils/README.md

 #### Retrieves DICOMs from the remote storage and saves to ZIP files

 * Execute `./list-studies.sh`
-* In order to select studies to archive, delete some files *.xml in study-list.(timestamp).tsv in WORK_DIR
+* In order to select studies to archive, delete some lines from study-list.(timestamp).tsv in WORK_DIR
 * Execute `./archive-studies.sh`, giving ZIP files in ARCH_DIR
 * Check archive-studies.(timestamp).(study list timestamp).summary.log in LOGS_DIR
 * If needed, check the followings in archive-studies.(timestamp).(study list timestamp) in LOGS_DIR